Homepage > Journal > The integration of Stripe payments in Django

 Instead, we need to perform the following steps after registration in order to work with the Stripe API (you will not find information about this in the official documentation, and we would like to save you the time of investigating the causes of errors):

-• Fill in the links on the terms of service and privacy policy of our account settings (Settings > Billing > Customer portal)
+- Fill in the links on the terms of service and privacy policy of our account settings (Settings > Billing > Customer portal).

 Next, we need to add to the settings of our Django application two parameters necessary to communicate with the Stripe API.
-The naming of the setting keys is not important and should be treated as a suggestion:
+The naming of the setting keys is not essential and should be treated as a suggestion:

-We can get the value for `STRIPE_API_KEY` by going to Developers > API keys in the Stripe panel and copying the Secret key value.
+We can get the value for `STRIPE_API_KEY` by going to Developers > API keys in the Stripe dashboard and copying the Secret key value.
 We will fill in `STRIPE_HOOKS_SECRET` later, and at this stage, we can set it to an empty character string.

 The final step will be to create test data in our Stripe account.
 For this, you can use a simple Django CLI command that will create a product and three subscription packages: